GARY & EMILY WILLIAMS

 We have planted tens of thousands of trees, including plantation forests for timber and firewood.
 As well as sheep and cattle grazing of the flats and the hillside behind the house, the ridge tops and a ridge to the front and to the back on the hills has been kept in grazing.
 These are the areas of better grass growth, while they are being retained in grass for aesthetic reasons, as access lanes and fire breaks.

-We grow most of our vegetables, including staple crops of potatoes (with other families) and pumpkins, plus grain crops such as wheat and oats.
+We grow most of our vegetables, including staple crops of potatoes (with other families) and pumpkins, plus the ‘three sisters’ of corn, pumpkins and beans.
+We have grown grain crops as well, such as wheat and oats – for our bread and muesli.

 We have a wood range in the kitchen for cooking and water heating.
 There are three water sources: a gravity water supply from a spring, a pumped rainwater supply and a pumped supply to the farm from a nearby stream.
 All the roof areas drain to water tanks.
 The spring water (from the hillside above the house) is the best water, and is always used for drinking and cooking.